On factorization and vector bundles of conformal blocks from vertex algebras

-Tsuchiya and Kanie used integrable modules at a fixed level over affine Lie algebras to form sheaves of coinvariants on moduli of smooth pointed rational curves with coordinates \cite{TK}.
-Generalized by Tsuchiya, Ueno, and Yamada to moduli of stable pointed coordinatized curves of arbitrary genus, these sheaves were shown to be vector bundles and to satisfy a number of good properties including factorization \cite{tuy}.
+Tsuchiya and Kanie used integrable modules at a fixed level over affine Lie algebras to form spaces of coinvariants on smooth pointed rational curves with coordinates \cite{TK}.
+Generalized by Tsuchiya, Ueno, and Yamada to moduli of stable pointed coordinatized curves of arbitrary genus, these sheaves were shown to satisfy a number of good properties including factorization and sewing \cite{tuy}.
 Tsuchimoto \cite{ts} proved the bundles are independent of coordinates and descend to $\overline{\mathcal{M}}_{g,n}$.
 Beilinson, Feigin, and Mazur \cite{bfm} showed that factorization holds for coinvariants defined by modules over Virasoro algebras.
 Our arguments follow \cite{nt} in the genus zero case after our study of the chiral Lie algebra allows one to replace Zhu's Lie algebra in the general~case.

-Factorization was proved for $g \in \{0,1\}$ by Huang \cite{HuangDiffEQ, HuangDualityModularInvariance, RigMod, VOAVer}.
-His approach was to prove the operator product expansion and the modular invariance of intertwining operators, the two conjectures that Moore and Seiberg formulated and used to derive their polynomial equations \cite{MooreSeiberg}.
-To construct genus zero and genus one chiral rational conformal field theories, Huang assumes that (i) $V=\oplus_{i\geq 0} V_i$ with $V_0\cong \mathbb{C}$; (ii) Every $\mathbb{N}$-gradable weak $V$-module is completely reducible; and (iii) $V$ is $C_2$-cofinite.
-Our assumptions are (1) $V=\oplus_{i\geq 0} V_i$ with $V_0\cong \mathbb{C}$; (2) $V$ is rational; and (3) $V$ is $C_2$-cofinite.
-Given $(\mathrm{i})=(1)$, conditions (ii) and (iii) of Huang are equivalent to our conditions (2) and (3) (see \S \ref{RVAS} for more details).
-Huang shows that if one assumes in addition (iv) $V \cong V'$, then the modular tensor categories he constructs are {\em{rigid}} and {\em{nondegenerate}}, and the Verlinde formula holds.
+Sewing was proved for $g \in \{0,1\}$ by Huang \cite{HuangDiffEQ, HuangDualityModularInvariance, RigMod, VOAVer}.
+His approach was to prove the operator product expansion and the modular invariance of intertwining operators, both conjectured by Moore and Seiberg \cite{MooreSeiberg}.
+Huang assumes that (i) $V=\oplus_{i\geq 0} V_i$ with $V_0\cong \mathbb{C}$; (ii) Every $\mathbb{N}$-gradable weak $V$-module is completely reducible; and (iii) $V$ is $C_2$-cofinite.
+Our assumptions are (i); (ii') $V$ is rational; and (iii).
+Conditions (ii) and (iii) of Huang are equivalent to our conditions (ii') and (iii) (see \S \ref{RVAS} for more details).
+Huang shows that if one assumes in addition (iv) $V \cong V'$, then the modular tensor categories he constructs for $g \in \{0,1\}$ are {\em{rigid}} and {\em{nondegenerate}}.
+In case (i)-(iv) hold, $V$ is sometimes called {\em{strongly rational}}.

-Codogni in \cite{codogni} proves factorization in case our hypotheses hold, with the additional assumptions (iv) $V \cong V'$ and (v) $V$ has no nontrivial modules.
+Codogni in \cite{codogni} proves factorization in case our hypotheses hold, with the additional assumptions (iv') $V \cong V'$ and (v) $V$ has no nontrivial modules.
 Like Nagatomo and Tsuchiya, Codogni works with coinvariants defined on the moduli space of curves with formal coordinates.
+We note that the additional assumption (iv') gives that $V$ is quasi-primary generated and in particular, coinvariants defined from Zhu's Lie algebra and the chiral Lie algebra are both well-defined and agree (see \S \ref{sec:CoinvariantsHistory}).